New Book Launch: Early 20th-Century Dictatorships Explored

 A new book by Paul A. Denk explores early 20th-century dictatorships, with real-life situations and people, and compares them with similar circumstances today.
 A handy tool is included, enabling the reader to spot an authentic dictatorship, even in the most unlikely places.
 World War II history buffs will enjoy reading the experiences of actual Europeans, some politically involved with Axis (pro-Nazi) governments.
 The book also offers the story of a recent political asylum seeker from Ethiopia.

-Parallels is available now, in both paperback and electronic form, at Amazon.com.
+Parallels is available now, in both paperback and electronic form, at Amazon.com (use the Get book link below) and Barnes and Noble by clicking here.
 The ebook is readable on any computer, iphone or Kindle device.
 The book is a MindStir Media publication.

 Themes to explore . . .